ibm-cloud-security/app-id-sample-node/README.md

 # IBM Cloud App ID
-Node Sample App for the IBM Cloud App ID service.
-You can either run the application locally or in IBM Cloud.
+Node Sample Template App for the IBM Cloud App ID service.
+The App ID Dashboard overwrites the manifest.yml and localdev-config.json files with the user's information when they download a Node sample app.
+When downloaded, you can either run the application locally or in IBM Cloud.

 [![IBM Cloud powered][img-ibmcloud-powered]][url-ibmcloud]
 [![Node Badge][img-node-badge]][url-node-badge]